BNDES to repay Brazil Treasury debt with mix of cash, securities

-RIO DE JANEIRO Brazil's state development bank BNDES plans to repay up to 100 billion reais ($29 billion) in loans owed to the federal government using a mix of cash and securities, Chief Executive Officer Maria Sílvia Bastos Marques said, helping to curb rapid public debt growth.
+RIO DE JANEIRO (Reuters) - Brazil's state development bank BNDES plans to repay up to 100 billion reais ($29 billion) in loans owed to the federal government using a mix of cash and securities, Chief Executive Officer Maria Sílvia Bastos Marques said, a move that could help curb rapid public debt growth.

+With the federal auditing court earlier on Wednesday ruling that the repayment is legal and the BNDES agreeing to repay the loans in full before the end of this year, the deal should help the government stem a budget deficit that could hit a record for a second year.

-BNDES will not use the 70 billion reais worth of equity holdings that it owns through investment arm BNDES Participações SA for the repayment, Bastos said in a Tuesday interview at the bank's Rio de Janeiro headquarters.
+In an interview at the bank's Rio de Janeiro headquarters on Tuesday, Bastos said that BNDES would not use any of the 70 billion reais worth of equity holdings that it owns through investment arm BNDES Participações SA to fund the repayment.

-The repayment is eagerly awaited by government officials racing to stem a budget deficit that may hit a record for a second year.

-Bastos voiced agreement with Finance Minister Henrique Meirelles that the repayment should be used to cut Brazil's national debt, and not to help debt-laden states, as proposed by some ministers.

 "Brazil's first, second and third priority is fixing public finances," Bastos, 59, said.
 "We're doing our part."